When establishing a new relationship with senior talent teams and hiring partners in law firms, it is not unusual to hear something like:

 Give the consultancy time to properly map the market and present a carefully curated shortlist.

 Exclusivity allows us to fully commit our time and resources to mapping the market and identifying the right candidates, rather than competing with multiple consultancies approaching the same individuals.
+It creates clarity and a superior experience for candidates.

-It also creates a much clearer experience for candidates.
 When one consultancy represents the opportunity:

 Of course, every organisation will have its own hiring strategy and there are many ways to approach recruitment.